erikkrieg/go-template/README.md

 # Go Template

-Template for Nix-based Go projects
+Template for Basic Go projects.

+**After creating a project from this template** you should run `just rename $user $project` to change the Go module name and imports.
+And be sure to update the readme!

 ## Setup